 For billing of CPT code 82306, it is required to have CLIA Certification.
 Because among other assay screening tests, CPT 82306 is also CLIA certified test.
 It must be represented with the help of a modifier.

-As Medicare is the only covered company, it is necessary to make sure that the service you are applying for should be reasonable and to the point.
+As Medicare is the only covered company, it is necessary to ensure that the service you are applying for is reasonable and to the point.

-The test service that the physician has devised must follow the criteria set forth by Medicare.
+The test service the physician has devised must follow the criteria set forth by Medicare.

 The proposed LCD for service should be under Section 1862(a)(1)(A), and the service must be safe and effective in all circumstances.